DevExpress/testcafe/docs/articles/documentation/reference/configuration-file.md

 }
 ```

-You can use [globbing patterns](https://github.com/isaacs/node-glob#glob-primer) to specify a set of files.
+You can use [glob patterns](https://github.com/isaacs/node-glob#glob-primer) to specify a set of files.

 ```json
 {